 - From Wooden Ploughs to Welfare: Why Indian Policy Failed in the Prairie Provinces by Helen Buckley

 - Hidden in Plain Sight: Contributions of Aboriginal Peoples to Canadian Identity and Culture, edited by David R. Newhouse, Cora J. Voyageur, and Dan Beavon

 - Invisible Women: WW II Aboriginal Servicewomen in Canada by Grace Poulin

 - The Ojibwa Dance Drum: its History and Construction by Thomas Vennum

-- One Native Life, Indian Horse by Richard Wagamese
+- Medicine Walk and Indian Horse by Richard Wagamese

 - Strength of the Earth: Ojibwe Uses of Native Plants, Chippewa Customs by Frances Densmore